vpstudios/Codecademy-Exercise-Answers/README.md

 ## Credits

-Big thanks to all contributors.
+Big thanks to Psylo from VPStudios.xyz, and to all contributors.

 ## License

 The MIT License (MIT)

-Copyright (c) 2014 - 2016 VPStudios.xyz
+Copyright (c) 1997 - 2016 VPStudios.xyz

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal